2006NodeDev/project-1-rebapipes/README.md

 ```

 **Role**
-The Role model is used to track what permissions a user has
+The Role model is used to track what permissions a user has.
 ```javascript
 {
   roleId: number, // primary key